 Download and install Azure Data Studio

-Download and install the latest release:
+Download the latest release

 |Windows||User Installer (recommended)